bangle-io/bangle-editor/bangle-core/api.md

 # text: {link.Component}

 The text node which the editor uses to wrap the text.
-The spec & plugins for this component are **required** for Bangle to function, if a spec named `text` is not found in not defined, Bangle will default to this one.
+The spec for this component are **required** for Bangle to function, if a spec named `text` is not defined, Bangle will automatically default to this one.

 ### spec(): {link.NodeSpecFactory}